 2. Pack snacks

 No matter if you’re flying on a short, one-hour flight or across the country, always bring snacks and drinks.
 If your short flight is delayed or canceled, at least you won’t be at the mercy of flight attendants, have to fight the lines at airport concessions or pay their astronomical prices.
-I keep Luna bars in my carry-on if I’m in a pinch, or more importantly, if my wife is, so she won’t go hangry.
+I keep Luna bars in my carry-on in case I need something in a pinch, or more importantly, if my wife does, so she won’t get hangry.
 If my kids are with me, I travel like a stocked vending machine at Disneyland.

 3. Stay hydrated